UNCLASSIFIED (U)

 e.
 Social Media: Social media is a valuable tool for routine, safety and security, and crisis messaging.
 Each post manages its own social media platforms, and CA's Office of Public and Congressional Affairs (CA/P) manages the CA Bureau social media platforms.
 CA/P offers support and guidance to posts on using social media to message on consular topics.

 (1) Post's Social Media: Post's PDS manages social media accounts.
 PDS, in consultation with the Consular Section, may post safety and security messaging as well as a variety of routine messaging to post's social media accounts.
-Posts are encouraged to share Alerts on social media within one hour of MASCOT dissemination of the Alert.
+Posts are encouraged to share Alerts on social media within one hour of STEP dissemination of the Alert.

 (2) CA/P's Digital Engagement Team can amplify messaging from CA's Bureau's social media accounts.

-f Text and Short Messaging Services (SMS): SMS refers to the use of third-party vendors (telecommunication companies) to distribute text/SMS messages when other means, such as MASCOT, are not available.
+f Text and Short Messaging Services (SMS): SMS refers to the use of third-party vendors (telecommunication companies) to distribute text/SMS messages when other means, such as STEP, are not available.
 When possible, posts should use CA’s systems, with social media amplification, as the primary means to disseminate Alerts to U.S. citizens.
 Alternative methods, such as SMS text messaging, should only be used when CA’s systems are not reliable or effective.
 When possible, posts should consult with CA/OCS/ACS before distributing messages via SMS.

 g.
 In-Person Outreach: In-person outreach involves a CA subject matter expert engaging with the public or Congress to convey consular messages in a speaking event, via face-to-face, video, webinar, or audio contact.
 Examples of in-person outreach include a formal presentation, travel show event, video webinar, or conference call.